-Can you honestly say that you're not communicating from your own business perspective when you are trying to get people to sign up for your email list?
+Can you honestly say that you're not thinking from your own business perspective when you're trying to get people to sign up for your email list?

 Does this look familiar to you?

 Oh yes, I really can't wait to get more information about your company!
 That is just what I'm looking for when I'm browsing around the internet!

 Well, not really.
 If you want more sign-ups, then you have to rethink the way you communicate with your online visitors.
 Imagine that you're a first time visitor to your company's website who doesn't know anything about how great your company is.
 What would encourage you to sign up for their newsletter?
 "Sign up for our newsletter?".
 Well, probably not.

 To get more sign-ups, you have to provide something of obvious value to your visitors.
 Something that speaks to their needs and feelings.